 Some kids may still need treatment with fixed braces, especially if their orthodontic case is severe.
-However, if you are not sure you can use Invisalign's Smile Assessment tool to find out if your child is eligible, or make an appointment with your nearest provider for an assessment.
+If you are not sure, you can use Invisalign's Smile Assessment tool to find out if your child is eligible, or make an appointment with your nearest provider for an assessment.

 Invisalign vs braces for kids

-The main differences between Invisalign and traditional braces are that Invisalign aligners are removable and barely visible, whereas braces are noticeable and permanently fixed to the teeth.
+The main difference between Invisalign and traditional braces is that Invisalign aligners are removable and barely visible, whereas braces are noticeable and permanently fixed to the teeth.
 There are benefits and drawbacks to both types of orthodontic treatment, and depending on your child's case, the choice may or may not be obvious.